sillsdev/TheCombine/README.md

 ### Install the Rancher User Interface

+_Note: The Rancher User Interface provides a graphical view of your Kubernetes cluster and is included in Rancher Desktop.
+If you would like to use the Rancher UI, it is recommended that you install Rancher Desktop instead of Docker Desktop.
+These instructions are useful for installing the Rancher UI on a separate cluster, e.g. a sandbox server.
-_Note: This step is optional.
-Installing the Rancher User Interface provides a graphical view of your Kubernetes cluster._
+Installing the Rancher UI will increase the resources required by your cluster._

 Install the Rancher User Interface by running: